ScullWM/worker/README.md

-# worker
+# En Marche worker

-Background worker in Go to run platform cleanup jobs
+Background worker written in Go to clean the platform database regularly and dump the projections.